will093/will093.github.io/_posts/2019-06-23-angular-universal-gotchas.md

 When a page renders on the server in a Universal app, a http request which takes a long period of time will block the server render until it receives a response, and increase the load time of the page (ie. the time before the user can begin seeing and interacting with some elements of the page).

 You should take the above into consideration when designing your application - if a http request is slow and is blocking the server render of a page, could that request be deferred from the first render and made after the user clicks a button or interacts with the page in some way?
+Could the page be cached by the server if it's content doesn't update often?

 # Conclusion